buddhist-uni/buddhist-uni.github.io/courses.md

 <div class="coursedesc">
   <div class="descrow">
     <div onclick="goto('https://www.coursera.org/learn/modpo',3)" class="cicon"><i class="fas fa-feather-alt"></i></div>
-    <div class="cdesc">An excellent introduction to 20th Century, American poetry from the University of Pennsylvania's graduate school, "ModPo" teaches you not just the history of poetry, but how to read it.
+    <div class="cdesc">An excellent introduction to 20th Century, American poetry from the University of Pennsylvania's graduate school, "ModPo" teaches you not just the history of the poems, but how to read them.
     This course is highly recommended for anyone who likes poetry, but who never "got" that modern stuff.</div>
     <div class="ccredits"><i class="fas fa-weight-hanging"></i> 2</div>
   </div>